anshuktr/SimpleWebAPI/README.md

 # SimpleWebAPI

-Welcome to SimpleWebAPI!
+Welcome to SimpleWebAPI.

 This is a ASP.NET Web API application.

 ## Getting Started